Acquire and cache tokens using the Microsoft Authentication Library (MSAL)

 Request dynamic scopes for incremental consent

-For example, you can initially sign in the user and deny them any kind of access.
-Later, you can give them the ability to read the calendar of the user by requesting the calendar scope in the acquire token methods and get the user's consent.
+For example, you might sign in the user but initially deny them access to any resources.
+Later, you can give them the ability to view their calendar by requesting the calendar scope in the acquire token method and obtaining the user's consent to do so.
+For example, by requesting the

 Acquiring tokens silently (from the cache)